We have a strong team of ministers in the circuit, each with a broad range of experience. The team is led by Superintendent Reverend MacBean.

-Duncan is the minister with pastoral responsibility for Chislehurst and New Eltham.
+Duncan is the minister with pastoral responsibility for Bromley, Chislehurst, Mottingham and New Eltham.
 He was born in South Africa and lived there until he and his family emigrated to the UK in 2003.
 He worked as a Management Trainer before entering ministry within the Methodist Church with his wife, Laura, in 1996.

 Deacon Maureen Spinks